 Below this section is the Topic Milestones section.
 In this part of the Dashboard you can see a list of activities your student may need help with, and can even play them for yourself in Parent Mode (which, to be clear, won’t affect your child’s score or reporting).

 You can then have your child answer questions in “Parent Mode” (by handing over control to them) and watch how they answer the question.
 If they answer incorrectly, simply ask them why they thought that was the correct answer.
 You may be surprised at how they answer!
-For example, one parent realized that when their child was asked to figure out which number was “older” the child thought the questions was asking which number was “taller” and they were struggling to determine which number was “taller” because the numbers were all the same height!
+For example, one parent realized that when their child was asked to figure out which number was “older” the child thought the question was asking which number was “taller,” and they were struggling to determine which number was “taller” because the numbers were all the same height!
 Sometimes the language alone (older vs. taller) can cause confusion - especially in younger children.
 Once it was explained that “older” meant a “bigger” number, not a “taller” number, the child immediately knew the right answer.
 By asking your student to explain “why” they answered the way they did, you will get the chance to explain the question in a way that your child understands.
 Regardless of your student’s specific misunderstanding, we’re confident that you will be able to help them because you’ve now pinpointed the exact element of learning your child where your child needs help.

 If you’re still not sure what to do, you can always reach out to our Student Support Team at firstname.lastname@example.org, and we can help.
 Our team is ready, willing, and able to give you the guidance you need to feel confident about your child’s learning.